n13l/openaaa/README.md

  - confidentiality
  - channel binding using secure channel protocols

->Besides authentication and accounting on application layer is allways prone to many attacks and implementation errors compared to TLS.
+>Besides AAA on application layer is allways prone to many and implementation errors compared to TLS.

 **URL References**